pdxparrot/ssj2019/SETUP.md

 ## Manager Prefabs Setup

 * Managers go in Data/Prefabs/Managers
+* ActorManager
+  * Create an empty Prefab and add the ActorManager component to it
 * AudioManager
   * Create an empty Prefab and add the AudioManager component to it
+  * Create an AudioData in Data/Data and attach it to the manager
-  * Attach the main mixer to the prefab Mixer
+    * Attach the main mixer to the data
+    * Ensure all of the Parameters look correct
   * Add 4 Audio Sources to the prefab
     * Disable Play on Awake
   * Attach each audio source to an audio source on the AudioManager component